 "To attain this subtle realization you must completely cut off the way of thinking.
-If you do not cut off the way of thinking you will become like a ghost clinging to the grasses and weeds." -Zen Master Mumon Ekai.
+If you do not cut off the way of thinking you will become like a ghost clinging to the grasses and weeds." -Mumon Ekai

 "No-thought is the Absolute Reality, in which the mind ceases to act.
 When one's mind is free from thoughts, one's nature has reached the Absolute." -Fa-jung

 "If you want to see, see directly into it; but when you try to think about it, it is altogether missed." - Tao-wu

 "Don't have a single thought and you'll get rid of the root of birth and death . . .
 Just put an end to all mental conceptions in the three realms.
 A single thought of the wandering mind is the root of birth and death in the world.
 If there is not a single thought, then one eliminates the root of birth and death and obtains the unexcelled treasury of the Dharma king.“ -Ma Tsu